ljcohen/dahak-eel-pond/README.md

   - Differential Expression

+Instructions:

+Create conda env

+`pip install dahak-taco`

 Current Status:

-Imported workflow style and scripts from dahak-taco (4-18-18).
+Imported workflow style and scripts for read filtering from dahak (4-18-18).
 These are still under development for dahak & subject to change.

 **To Do:**